espressif/esp-idf/docs/en/api-reference/peripherals/adc.rst

 Calibration values are used to generate characteristic curves that account for the unique ADC reference voltage of a particular ESP32.
 There are currently three sources of calibration values.
 The availability of these calibration values will depend on the type and production date of the ESP32 chip/module.

 **Two Point** values represent each of the ADCs’ readings at 150mV and 850mV.
-These values are measured and burned into eFuse ``BLOCK3`` during factory calibration.
+To obtain more accurate calibration results these values should be measured by user and burned into eFuse ``BLOCK3``.

 **eFuse Vref** represents the true ADC reference voltage.
 This value is measured and burned into eFuse ``BLOCK0`` during factory calibration.